 Adidas’ approach to the Freak X Carbon line is fairly interesting.
 On one hand, you definitely get everything that you’d expect from Adidas – solid engineering and a nice, if somewhat boring, sense of design.
 When you move up to the mid, though, you start to get a shoe that looks like it belongs to a different company.
 It takes everything that you’d want in an Adidas shoe and starts to bring in the kinds of new developments that will really impact your game.

 The big development for this cleat is the addition of SPRINTSKIN.
-This substance allows the shoe to provide a great deal of support to the player while still reducing the overall weight of the shoe.
+This substance means these cleats provide a great deal of ankle support to the player while still reducing the overall weight of the shoe.
 This means that you’ll not only be able to move a little faster on the field but also that you won’t have to give up your stability just because you want to keep the weight of the shoe down.
 Needless to say, this makes this shoe one of the best on the market for players who want to outmaneuver their opponents.

 In addition to the new features, there’s still the kind of solid engineering that you’ve probably come to expect from Adidas.
 A heel cup locks the foot in place, while the overall design of the shoe stands up to life on the field.
-If you’re looking to ensure your ability to play without worrying about whether your shoes will impact your game, this is the shoe to wear.
+If you want to ensure your ability to play without worrying about whether your shoes will impact your game, these are among the best football cleats to wear.

 4. NIKE Men’s Lunarbeast Elite Football Cleat

 There are few shoes on the market that are better named that Nike’s Lunarbest Elite Football Cleat.
 Your first glance is going to show you a shoe that absolutely looks like it belongs in outer space, based both on the aesthetics of the shoe and the overall design.
 This is also undeniably the kind of shoe that’s meant to help a player dominate, though, with a host of features that really make the cleat out of this world.